 Similar to CDBG-DR, the order of assistance must be adhered to.
-PRDOH must verify whether FEMA or USACE funds are available for a funded activity (i.e., the application period is open) or the costs are reimbursable by FEMA or USACE (i.e., the Subrecipient Applicant will receive FEMA or USACE assistance to reimburse the costs of the activity) before awarding CDBG-MIT assistance. for costs of carrying out the same project.
+PRDOH must verify whether FEMA or USACE funds are available for a funded activity (i.e., the application period is open) or the costs are reimbursable by FEMA or USACE (i.e., the Applicant will receive FEMA or USACE assistance to reimburse the costs of the activity) before awarding CDBG-MIT assistance.